AB-Engineering/msp-firmware/README.md

 1. Connect the ESP32 board to a USB port on your PC.

 2. Check that it's been detected correctly: it should appear as `Silicon Labs CP210x USB to UART Bridge (COMx)` (check in Windows Device Management).
-   If not, download the drivers manually:
+   If not, download the drivers and install them manually through Device Management:
 	+ for Windows 10/11: https://www.silabs.com/documents/public/software/CP210x_Universal_Windows_Driver.zip
 	+ for older Windows versions: https://www.silabs.com/documents/public/software/CP210x_Windows_Drivers.zip